-Before your pet’s first stay you may want to bring him or her here for a trial run.
+Before your pet’s first stay, you may want to bring him or her here for a trial run.
 Try a one-night stay or even bring them in for daycare.
 You'll also want to bring items from home so that your pet can smell their home environment on the item(s).
 Many pets like to have their favorite bed, toy, or even a blanket from home.
-If your pet is anxious in new environments, we have many services to increase their enjoyment with more special, individualized attention.
-Options include walks, playtimes, brushings, and other treats!
+If your pet is anxious in new environments, we have many services to increase their enjoyment with more personalized attention.
+Options include nature walks, playtime, brushing, and other treats!
 Plus, you can call us any time during your pet’s stay for updates.

 - Dogs need a current Distemper/Parvo combo, Bordatella, and Rabies.

 Animal House needs proof of vaccinations prior to your pet’s arrival date.
-You can fax this documentation to us at 763-489-2256 or email firstname.lastname@example.org.
-Most vets can do this for you.
+Your vet can fax this documentation to us at 763-489-2256 or email email@example.com.

 Check-ins and -outs are available anytime during our open hours:

 Animal House is closed on major holidays.
-Although closed, we are fully staffed on these holidays to care for your pets.
+Although we are not able to complete check-ins/check-outs on those days, we are fully staffed to care for your pets.

 We're proud of the relationships we've cultivated with our customers and their pets.
 As a way of saying thank you, we offer a Frequent Boarder Program where you can earn free stays.

-We also offer a 10 percent discount when one family boards multiple pets at a time.
+We also offer a 10 percent discount off each pet's boarding fees when one family boards multiple pets at a time.

 Please call 763-489-2222 as soon as possible to notify staff of your cancellation.

 We encourage you to bring your pet's favorite toys, bedding, and treats (but please no raw-hides or other items that can cause choking).
 Having items that smell like home gives your pet a sense of security.
-Please make sure all items can be replaced and are labeled with your pets first and last name.
+Please label all items with your pet's first and last name.

-We're happy to feed your pet specialty foods or administer medications that you wish to leave with us.
-Exceptions include injectable medications, such as insulin or subcutaneous fluids.
+We're happy to feed your pet specialty foods or administer medications at no additional charge.
+We are not able to administer injectable medications, such as insulin or subcutaneous fluids.

 Cats who enjoy human contact are highly encouraged to participate in a staffed playtime in which they will get to snuggle and play!

-We've had everything from chickens to turtles stay with us at Animal House.
+We've had everything from pigs, to chickens, turtles, goldfish, and snakes stay with us at Animal House.
 Call us and we'll be happy to discuss how we can accommodate your pet.

 No, your pet does not need to be sterilized in order to stay at Animal House.